atomicptr/defold.nvim/README.md

         -- extra arguments passed to the `executable` (or neovide) extra_arguments = nil,

+        -- choose file based sockets (fsock, unix only) or network based sockets (netsock) or use nil for the default socket_type = nil,

         -- configure how the terminal is run (optional) terminal = {
             -- argument to define how to set the class name of the terminal, usually something like "--class="